risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 )
 ```

-For data mapping, the serial type is supported, which is mapped into the 64-bit integer.
+For data type mapping, the serial type is supported, which is mapped into the 64-bit signed integer.

 ### JSON specific parameters

 For data mapping, the serial type is supported.
-But it is mapped into the string type.
-Because the serial type is often used as a key, precision issues with large int64 values in JSON can lead to unexpected problems.
-In our implementation, to preserve the original semantics of the serial type, we use hexadecimal strings with leading zeros.
-Adding leading zeros helps maintain numerical order, and using hexadecimal format prevents excessively long numbers from affecting display.
+However, note that it is mapped into a JSON string like `0x05fb93d677c4e000` instead of a JSON number `431100738685689856`.
+This string form avoids JSON number precision issues with large int64 values, and you can still order by the fixed-length hexadecimal string to obtain the same order as the serial number (whereas variable-length string "12" sorts before "7").

 ## Examples